saintedlama/passport-local-mongoose/README.md

 * populateFields: specifies fields to populate in findByUsername function.
 Defaults to 'undefined'.
 * encoding: specifies the encoding the generated salt and hash will be stored in.
 Defaults to 'hex'.
 * limitAttempts: specifies whether login attempts should be limited and login failures should be penalized.
 Default: false.
+* passwordValidator: specifies your custom validation function for the password in the form 'function(password,cb)'.
+Default: validates non-empty passwords.

 __Error Message Options__